lucasnavisens/ios-here-motiondna-integration/README.md

 When you are done with all your key retrievals, run:
 ```
-pod install // Will install MotionDna SDK and MapBox SDK
+pod install // Will install MotionDna SDK and Here SDK
 open  ios-here-helloworld.xcworkspace // Will launch xcode
 ```